datacraft-paris/vendee-globe-dashboard/README.md

 This repository provides an interactive Streamlit dashboard that fetches and visualizes data from a custom Vendée Globe API.
 It allows you to monitor race progression and see the participants’ positions on a globe.

-Features
+## Features

-    Interactive Race Progression
-    Visualize the evolution of each skipper's position and distance to finish, updated live from the API.
+**Race Progression Viewer** : Visualize the evolution of each skipper's position and distance to finish, updated live from the API.

-    Globe Visualization
-    View the geographical trajectory of all skippers on an interactive globe map.
+**Globe View with Plotly** : View the geographical trajectory of all skippers on an interactive globe map.

-    Foil Impact Analysis
-    Compare metrics like vmg_24h or speed between boats with and without foils using dynamic visual analytics.
+**Foil Impact Analysis** : Compare metrics like vmg_24h or speed between boats with and without foils using dynamic visual analytics.

-    Auto-Refreshing Dashboard
-    Refreshes automatically every 10 seconds to stay in sync with API batch updates.
+**Auto-Refreshing Dashboard** : Refreshes automatically every 10 seconds to stay in sync with API batch updates.

-Data Sources
+## Data Sources

-This dashboard consumes data from the Vendée Globe API:
+This dashboard consumes data from the Vendée Globe API :

-    GET /infos → Static data: skipper names, boats, foil presence, colors, etc

-    GET /race → Live race data, updated in batches every 5 seconds
+**GET /infos** → Static data: skipper names, boats, foil presence, colors, etc **GET /race** → Live race data, updated in batches every 5 seconds

 ## Getting Started